AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 There may be more test setup than before.
 Especially if you use e.g. Messages queues.
 But other parts of the application, e.g. application startup is also largely tested.
 However this setup is not verbosely repeated in each test.

 In the ASP .NET world we use the [test server](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests) to allow this test style.
 We customise the startup where needed by adding using fakes for external dependencies, but otherwise leave it as is.
 Thus tests also test a lot of the application's startup code, and will tell us if e.g. a new service is missing from the Dependency Injection Container.

+## Bad tests

+Tests can be bad in a number of ways:

+Bad tests can be hard to read.
+Bad tests can fail to explain the application functionality.

+Bad tests can be flaky, and fail sometimes for mysterious reasons such as timing.
+Bad tests can always pass, even when important parts of the code are removed.
+Bad tests can fail to cover all the important functionalities of the application.

+The under-recognised issue that that bad unit tests break hard when the code under test is changed slightly.
+They are tightly coupled to implementation details.
+If _refactoring_ is changing code without breaking tests, then how can you even refactor when any change to a public method or constructor breaks tests?

+"overly coupled tests" is a far larger failure mode than most.
+I've seen vast hellscapes of verbose mocking tests that prevented some issues, but also prevented positive change to the code under test.

 ## Other kinds of tests